coder/coder/docs/networking.md

 When possible, we establish direct connections between users and workspaces.
 Direct connections are as fast as connecting to the workspace outside of Coder.
-When NAT traversal fails, connects are relayed through the coder server.
-[Tailscale](https://tailscale.com) backs out networking logic.
+When NAT traversal fails, connections are relayed through the coder server.All user <-> workspace connections are end-to-end encrypted.

-All user <-> workspace connections are end-to-end encrypted.
+[Tailscale](https://tailscale.com) backs our networking logic.

 ## coder server

 Workspaces connect to the coder server via the server's external address, set via [`ACCESS_URL`](./admin/configure#access-url).
-There must not be a NAT between the workspace and coder server.
+There must not be a NAT between workspaces and coder server.

 Users connect to the coder server's dashboard and API through its `ACCESS_URL` as well.
 There must not be a NAT between users and the coder server.